By Tambay A. Obenson | Shadow and Act July 24, 2013 at 11:18AM

 - International Documentary Festival of Amsterdam (IDFA) gave an award for Most Promising Documentary Project to Blindness (Kom Haal My) directed by Sarah Ping Nie Jones and produced Jean Meeran (South Africa).

-- ARTE France’s ARTE International Award (valued at €6,000 (almost $8,000) went to Black Sunshine, directed by Akosua Adoma Owusu and co-produced by Julio Chavezmontes and Angele Diabang (Ghana).
+- ARTE France’s ARTE International Award (valued at €6,000 (almost $8,000) went to Black Sunshine, directed by Akosua Adoma Owusu and produced by Obibini Pictures.

 - The Independent Filmmaker Project (IFP) award for a producer to attend 2013’s No Borders International Co-Production Market in New York, went to Solidarity, directed by Rungano Nyoni and produced by Juliette Grandmont (Zambia).